 Your newly added HTML email signature should show in your Signature drop-down list.
-You should go to the Outlook’s Signatures and Stationery dialog and make sure you’ve assigned this to the proper account and if it should apply to new messages as well as replies and forwards.
+You should go to Outlook’s Signatures and Stationery dialog and make sure you’ve assigned this to the proper account and if it should apply to new messages as well as replies and forwards.

 Method 3 – Insert an HTML File in an Email

 Another approach some people take is to insert their HTML file directly into the email.
 This would be good for one-off scenarios.
 I wouldn’t want to do this process all the time because it requires more steps.
 The first process can automatically add them.

-The benefit to this method is you can use it for almost any type of HTML file and not just email signatures.
+This method’s benefit is you can use it for almost any type of HTML file and not just email signatures.
 And that includes both .htm and .html file extensions.
 The downside is you must add a command that probably doesn’t appear on your Quick Access bar.

 The command is related to Attach File.
 Now, that command does exist on the Insert menu when you’re in Email.
 However, it doesn’t display some sub-commands.
 In particular, Insert as text.